-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the student activity special revenue fund of the School Board of Leon County Internal Accounts (the Internal Accounts) as of June 30, 2022, and the related notes to the financial statements, and have issued our report thereon dated February 3, 2023.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the student activity special revenue fund of the School Board of Leon County Internal Accounts (the Internal Accounts) as of and for the year ended June 30, 2023, and the related notes to the financial statements, which collectively comprise the Internal Accounts' basic financial statements and have issued our report thereon dated December 4, 2023.
 Our report on the financial statements included a paragraph explaining that the financial statements include only the student activity special revenue fund of the Internal Accounts and does not include the financial position of the Leon County District School Board (the District).